Monday, March 30, 2009

 Beach Blanket Baby

-The Saudi Aramco Employee Association (SAEA) organized a trip to Qurayya Beach.
-We opted to drive so that we could return home before the scheduled 11pm.
+The Saudi Aramco Employee Association (SAEA) organized a trip to Qurayyah Beach.
+We opted to drive so that we could return home before the scheduled 11pm end.

-Qurayya is one of Aramco's private beaches.
+Qurayyah is one of Aramco's private beaches.
 That means I can wear a swim suit if I so desire.
-That day it was full of Saudis as well as Arabs of other decent.
-The women went in fully dressed in their Abays or just fully clothed.
-A friend told me there are a number of drownings each year of women because their Abyas weigh them down.
+When we visited it was full of Saudis, as well as Arabs of other decent.
+The women went in fully dressed in their Abayas or just fully clothed.
+A friend told me there are a number of drownings each year of women because their Abayas weigh them down.

-Recently I was in a sports shop and saw a full body swim suit similar to one worn for scuba diving.
-It had a hood but no veil I believe it is an option for women but you would never see one wearing it.
+Recently I was in a sports shop and saw a full body swim suit similar to wetsuits worn for scuba diving.
+It had a hood, but no veil.
+I believe it is an option for women but you would never see one wearing it.

-The afternoon was also full of organized games.
-It is not often you seen full grown men playing musical chairs or jumping in a sack race.
+The afternoon was full of organized games.
+It is not often you seen grown men playing musical chairs or jumping in a sack race.
 The sacks were beautiful by the way.

 They did demonstrate their manliness with a few rounds of tug of war.

-Unfortunately the water had several Jelly Fish.
+Unfortunately, the water was full of jellyfish.
 It took a bit of convincing to even get the boys to go in.
 Note: the girl heading in she was going out fully dressed to join her family.

 Once in they LOVED it.
 Zach has been excitedly telling everyone about the first time he fully stepped into the ocean.